Back to the Library

 On remand, the EEOC dismissed one claim and accepted substantially less than CRST’s remaining cost of defense in settlement of the sole remaining claim.

-In addition to John H. Mathias Jr., the Jenner & Block team included Partners James T. Malysiak, Sally Sears Coder and Sarah Hardgrove-Koleno; Of Counsels Richard P. Campbell and Emma J. Sullivan; Associates Ashley M. Schumacher, Christine M. Bowman; and paralegal Cheryl J. Kras.
+In addition to John H. Mathias Jr., the Jenner & Block team included Partners James T. Malysiak, Sally Sears Coder and Sarah Hardgrove-Koleno; Of Counsels Richard P. Campbell and Emma J. Sullivan; Associates Ashley M. Schumacher and Christine M. Bowman; and paralegal Cheryl J. Kras.